 Whilst the contributions of critical leisure research are invaluable in terms of providing insights on how the complex and multifaceted social inequalities shape leisure spaces and experiences, the attention to leisure’s role in contributing to a democratic citizenship (Hemingway, 1999: 150), in transforming individual characterisation from ‘consumer’ to ‘active citizen’ (Glover, 2004), and its “constitution as a public, collective realm where discussions about society can take place” (Mair, 2002: 213) have been relatively limited.
 Urgent global issues, on the other hand, such as the Covid-19 pandemic, climate change and deepening global inequalities (notably, embedded and persisting forms of racism) within and across countries/regions, foreground the importance of “shifting priorities toward greater collective social responsibilities, mutual interdependencies, shared resources and collaborative approaches to social problems” (Lashua et. al., 2021: 8).
 Concurrently, theoretically and practically innovative ideas on a radically different socio-economic and political organisation are proposed for a better future, e.g. the discussions around the notion of ‘degrowth’ (D’Alisa et. al., 2015).
 Therefore, while it is profoundly important to examine and present how ‘we are NOT in this together’ (Mowatt, 2021), simultaneously, we need to ask questions like: How can leisure contribute to the extension of a more democratic citizenship?
 How does the right to leisure fit into a philosophical and political demand of a just (global) society?
 How can leisure be imagined in a utopian manner, and how can this imagination, in turn, contribute to the struggles for spaces and services for leisure in the future?
 How can we demand leisure as a ‘public good’ in the most radical and inclusive manner?

 This one-day event aims to provide a chance for leisure scholars to come together, present their research and thoughts around the summarised issues and discuss the role of leisure in advancing a more democratic citizenship.
-The event welcomes contributions aligned with (though not necessarily limited to) any or a number of the following themes:
+The event will address the following themes:

 - The notions of democratic citizenship